leplastic/victimapp/README.md

-victimapp
+VictimApp 2
 =========

-Prototype of victim application
+Prototype of victim application.
+It requires Oppus/LOST-OppNet installed on the device to run.